politeauthority/automox-worklets/reverse-shell/README.md

  - Connect to device from SSH server

 ## Docker Container as SSH Server
-This section assumes you have a base line understanding of Docker, running containers and have already installed Docker on the server.
+This section assumes you have a base line understanding of Docker and have already installed Docker on the server.
 ### Security Advantages
 Running the SSH server your worklet connects to in a Docker container has multiple security advantages.
  - It limits the access the device has to your server.
 The device will only be connected to a very minimal server, and not have access to the server as a whole.